So much for anonymity

 "This one's for you!" (pictured: that's me with the cake, my husband, right, gets all the wine around here--even when we lived on a vineyard, where wine all but flowed from the garden hose.)
-Note: the regular edition will be back on Friday.

 Yesterday a delicate and meaningful milestone quietly passed.
 Waking up, I searched for a way to respectfully acknowledge the date, lest it pass as another ordinary day.
 Quietly walking out to the bedroom terrace, I looked around at the countryside.
 As far as the eye could see, there was greenery: olive and almond trees, the forest, and the sea.

 It was a relief to wake with a clear head and no regrets.
 Breathing in the morning scent, I closed my eyes.
 Now was the time.
 I offered up the simple acknowledgment, and thanks.
 There was a moment of complete and utter silence, and then seagulls cried in the distance.
 A train passed, blowing its horn.
 The neighbor's dogs barked.
 My robe sagged, and I reached down to tighten the belt.
 It was both an ordinary and an extraordinary day.